nsilicani/tgn_stock/README.md

 - Once the graph is computed, prune the edge with the small weights.
 That is, sorted by edge weights and remove edge with the smallest weight.
 Repeat until the graph becomes disconnected
 - Normalize edge weights
 - Save the computed graph in a structure mapping reference date to graph

+## Model Training
+The training procedure is based on [Temporal Graph Networks for Deep Learning on Dynamic Graphs](https://arxiv.org/abs/2006.10637) to compute node classification and predict the node label

 ## Resources
 - [DeepNeet-Code](https://github.com/alireza-jafari/DeepNet-Code/blob/main/main.py)